Have you used Instagram ads as part of your business promotion strategy?

-There are different ways to approach this omnipresence social media strategy.
+There are different ways to approach this omnipresent social media strategy.
 One of them is leveraging the power of remarketing.

-For instance, you can create an ad on Facebook to retarget users that interacted with your ad on Instagram and vice versa.
+For instance, you can create an ad on Facebook to retarget users who interacted with your ad on Instagram and vice versa.

 You can also create different ad formats on Instagram and Facebook surrounding the same message.
 For example, if you’re advertising dresses, you can show a carousel ad on Facebook and a story video on Instagram about the same set of dresses.

 In that way, your potential customers won’t get bored from seeing the same ad, and you’ll be able to test different formats, ad copies, and ad designs to find out which ones work best.